flokol120/Spigot-Item-Chest-Sorter/README.md

 A spigot minecraft plugin to sort your messy items into separate chests

 ## This plugin is only tested with spigot.
 There are reports about funny things happening when using the spigot Fork 'Paper'.
-## If you are using Paper and experencing some weirdness; please only open an issue if this problem also appears when using spigot.
+## If you are using Paper and experiencing some weirdness; please only open an issue if this problem also appears when using spigot.

 ## How can I build a jar using IntelliJ idea which I can use on my server?
 ### 1. Setup an artifact